surajK610/surajk610.github.io/_projects/concept-interventions.md

 - Each concept and dataset requires careful tuning
 - Training stability varies significantly across methods

-## Conclusion: The Promise and Limitations of Concept Surgery
+## The Promise and Limitations of Concept Surgery

 Our systematic comparison reveals both the **promise and limitations** of current concept ablation methods.
 While we can successfully remove or alter concepts in controlled settings, several challenges remain: